MIDA-group/CoMIR/readme.md

 images.
 We perform multimodal image registration, where we succesfully align images from different microscopes, such that the information in each image is completely different.

-Here are three registration of images coming from two different microscopes (Bright-Field and Second-Harmonic Generation) as an example:
+Here are three registrations of images coming from two different microscopes (Bright-Field and Second-Harmonic Generation) as an example:
 <div align="center">
   <a href="https://youtu.be/zpcgnqcQgqM"><img src="http://img.youtube.com/vi/zpcgnqcQgqM/0.jpg" alt="Registration of three different images" width="300"></a>
 </div>